zachsnow/ng-multi-transclude/README.md

     </script>
 ```

-When you want to instantiate your template, use the `ng-multi-template` directive:
+When you want to instantiate your template, use the `ng-multi-template` directive,
+populating the named blocks.
+Note that you *must* declare your block parameters
+as immediate children of the `ng-multi-template` usage.

 ```html
   <div ng-multi-template="some-template">